-Hate Crime: A hate crime is any criminal act or attempted act intended to frighten, harm, injure, intimidate or harass an individual, in whole or in part, because of the victim's actual or perceived disability, gender, nationality, race, ethnicity, religion, or sexual orientation.
-This act can be directed against a public agency or private institution which is motivated because the agency is identified or associated with person(s) with an identifiable protected characteristic (i.e., disability, gender, nationality, race, ethnicity, religion or sexual orientation).
+Hate Crime: A hate crime is any criminal act or attempted act intended to frighten, harm, injure, intimidate, or harass an individual, in whole or in part, because of the victim's actual or perceived disability, gender, nationality, race, ethnicity, religion or sexual orientation.
+This act can be directed against a public agency or private institution which is motivated because that agency is identified or associated with person(s) with an identifiable protected characteristic (i.e., disability, gender, nationality, race, ethnicity, religion, or sexual orientation).
+A "Hate crime" is defined within California Penal Code §422.55, §422.56, and §422.9.

-Hate crimes, as listed in Penal Code Sections 422.55 to 422.93, are considered to be a criminal civil rights violation.
-A hate crime is any criminal act against a person or property of another, committed because of the victim's actual or perceived race, color, religion, ancestry, national origin, disability, gender, or sexual orientation (Penal Code Section 422.55(a)(1)-(6); this includes committing a criminal act against a victim based on the actual or perceived association of the victim with a person or group based upon the actual or perceived disability, gender, nationality, race, ethnicity, religion or sexual orientation of the associated person or group (Penal Code Section 422.55(a)(7).
-A hate crime also includes any violation of Penal Code Section 422.6, which is defined within this Policy (Penal Code Section 422.55(b)).
+A hate crime is a criminal civil rights violation (Penal code Sections 422.55 - 422.93).
+It is any criminal act against the person or property of another, committed because of the victim's actual or perceived race, color, religion, ancestry, national origin, disability, gender, or sexual orientation (Penal Code Section 422.55(a)(1)-(6).
+This also includes committing a criminal act against a victim based on the actual or perceived association of the victim with a person or group based upon the actual or perceived disability, gender, nationality, race, ethnicity, religion or sexual orientation of the associated person or group (Penal Code Section 422.55(a)(7).
+A hate crime also includes any violation of Penal Code Section 422.6, which is defined on page 4 of this policy.